spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/deployment-in-states.md

 Zed 2 enters the scene.
 It is used to transition database and search to v2.

 <!--
 1.  what's zed v2 in deployment tools?
-Where does it come from and how is it related to zed v2 that is not in the deployment tools?
+Where does it come from and how is it related to zed v2 that is not in the deployment tools? -- not relevant

 2. How's yellow different from green ?